SamvritSrinath/cse15l-lab-reports/LabReport3.md

 This command gives a list of files that have the word *hike* within them as well as the counts for each one.
 The `grep -v "0"` command is used to filter out the files that do not have the word *hike* in them.
 This means that the files that have the word *hike* in them are the ones that are most likely to be associated with hiking, and are more well-known when for hiking.
 We are omitting the files that do not have the word *hike* in them because they are not relevant to the search.
 This could be useful to filter out or give a ranked search on which destinations are more attractive for hiking but still give a variety of options at the same time.

-Source: https://man7.org/linux/man-pages/man1/grep.1.html and also using the `man grep` command!
+Source: [Man Grep Docs](https://man7.org/linux/man-pages/man1/grep.1.html) and also using the `man grep` command!